jospie2/Glass-coasters/README.md

 You can see 2 diverent arduino files one is for normal efekts and the other is for intigrating the projetc in a api. but you can also use it with other control software for example WLED for ws2812b leds So lets have fun!
-In the immages you can see a little cable this is only there because the was an error on the pcb but I fixed it in the new version you worn't need this cable
+In the immages you can see a little cable this is only there because the was an error on the pcb but I fixed it in the new version you worn't need this cable!
+The 3d file I will upload on thingiverse soon!